 Since its first festival in 2006, the Wild Georgia Shrimp Festival has quickly become an annual tradition in the Golden Isles.
 Hosted on the grounds of the historic Jekyll Island Club Hotel, this weekend-long event is not one to miss.

 Make your way from booth to booth as you sample and judge local chefs’ and restaurants’ spin on the low country classic dish Shrimp & Grits.
 All dishes feature fresh Wild Georgia Shrimp, which are sustainably harvested in our local waters.

 Other highlights include arts and crafts vendors, a craft brew tasting, live music, kids’ activities and more – all among a beautiful and enchanting setting.

 Don’t forget to check out the many new sights and sounds on Jekyll Island!
-Their Beach Village, the island's newest shopping and dining district, is home to boutiques, a frozen yogurt shop, grocery store and more.
+Their Beach Village, the island's newest shopping and dining district, is home to boutiques, a frozen yogurt shop, a specialty grocery store and more.

-Hop on your bike and pedal down to Horton Pond, which opened earlier this year.
+Hop on your bike and pedal down to Horton Pond, which opened earlier last year.
 The wildlife observation platform provides wonderful views of birds and even a few alligators.
 And across the street is Driftwood Beach, known for its picturesque and iconic pieces of driftwood that line the shore.